SwatiShirke/swatishirke.github.io/_pages/projects.md

 ∗ Building a MARL framework for collaborative decision-making of an AV fleet in urban traffic scenarios.
 We aim to replace the current non-adaptive intersection control method with intelligent RL policies with the MAA2C algorithm

+**Course Project: Visual Inertial Odometry for Autonomous Vehicle** _(Apr.
+2024 - Present)_

+WPI - Under the guidance of Prof. Nithin Sanket
+∗ Estimating states with sensor fusion of camera and IMU using Multi-State Constraint Kalman Filter and deep learning

 **Course Project: Novel view generation using Neural Field Radiance (NeRF)** _(Mar.
 2024)_**

 WPI - Under the guidance of Prof. Nithin Sanket